swiftlang/swift/docs/ABI/GenericSignature.md

 A generic signature is *canonical* when each of its constraints is [canonical](#canonical-constraints) and the entries in the generic signature appear in canonical order.

-1. Generic type parameters (that are not nested types) are listed first ordered by [type parameter ordering](#type-parameter-ordering)
+1. Generic type parameters are listed first ordered by [type parameter ordering](#type-parameter-ordering)
 2. Constraints follow, ordered first by the
    [type parameter ordering](#type-parameter-ordering) of the left-hand
    operand and then by constraint kind.
-The left-hand side of a constraint is always a type parameter `T`, which can be a generic parameter of a nested type thereof (e.g., `T.SubSequence.Iterator.Element`).
+The left-hand side of a constraint is always a type parameter (call it `T`).
    Constraints are ordered as follows:
    1. A superclass constraint `T: C`, where `C` is a class.
-   2. A layout constraints (e.g., `T: some-layout`), where the right-hand side is `AnyObject` or one of the non-user-visible layout constraints like `_Trivial`.
+   2. A layout constraint (e.g., `T: some-layout`), where the right-hand side is `AnyObject` or one of the non-user-visible layout constraints like `_Trivial`.
    3. Conformance constraints `T: P`, where `P` is a protocol.
 The